humane-teams/humane-teams/presentation-201708-pivotal.md

 - Internal and external factors affecting your team
 - Lessons learned from remote, distributed, and collocated teams

-Note: to start a new slide: four new lines then #.
+Note: to start a new slide: four new lines then #

+# What is a humane team?

+What do we mean by this?